Edyta-Budny/coderslab-final_project/README.md

 * In progess

+## Requirements

+* The application supports Python 3.4 to 3.8

 ## Start of application after saving it to your computer

 * Install the following dependencies using the command: